awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

 # About this blueprint

-This blueprint creates a type-safe API using constructs from the AWS Project Development Kit ([AWS PDK](https://aws.github.io/aws-pdk/)), and provides:
+This blueprint creates a type safe API using constructs from the AWS Project Development Kit ([AWS PDK](https://aws.github.io/aws-pdk/)), and provides:

 - a mechanism which allows you to define an API using either Smithy or OpenAPI v3, and
 - a construct which manages deploying this API in an API Gateway.